Archiving is the method to merge multiple files and directories into a single bundle. Here, I will discuss how to archive in Linux using the

 <strong> -x</strong> option and we are good to go.

 To extract the contents of an archive file, use the

 xf option followed by the archive file name.

 B. Extracting into a Specific Directory

-Sometimes, you may need to extract the contents of an archive file into a specific directory rather than the current directory.
-It can be easily done by utilizing the -C(capital c) option followed by the target directory,
+To extract the contents of an archive file into a specific directory rather than the current directory, mention the target directory after

 C. Extracting Compressed Archive File in Linux

 gzip -z for gzipped files and option